By CDV

 Later in life, that guilt and shame become facts and hold us back in so many ways.
 They are heavy burdens that slow us down and stop us from taking action, an invisible bondage that weakens willpower.
 We start something, then fail or quit, only to reinforce that sense of blame.
 Finally, we give up.
 We don’t even try, becoming prisoners of this lie.

-You might feel that all of this information about guilt can make overcoming it seem impossible, but I assure you that you are more capable than you might imagine.
+You may feel that all this information about guilt can make overcoming it seem impossible, but I assure you that you are more capable than you might think.
 The lie of guilt is no match for the resilience and strength you also learned while growing up living with domestic violence.